 Step five: Connect the elbow

 Next, connect the elbow joint provided to the body of the pool skimmer.
 You will see a round opening for the pipe to be inserted into.
-Once that is complete, connect the other end of the elbow into the union on the return jet.
+Once that is complete, connect the other end of the elbow to the union on the return jet.

 Step six: Secure everything